vedi/cocos2dx-profile/README.md

 **November 16th**: v1.0 **cocos2dx-profile** supports Facebook, Google+ and Twitter

 * More documentation and information in SOOMLA's [Knowledge Base](http://know.soom.la/docs/platforms/cocos2dx/)
-* For issues you can use the [issues](https://github.com/soomla/cocos2dx-profile/issues) section or SOOMLA's [Answers Website](http://answers.soom.la).  cocos2dx-profile currently supports all Cocos2d-x 3.x versions. cocos2dx-profile currently supports Facebook only.
+* For issues you can use the [issues](https://github.com/soomla/cocos2dx-profile/issues) section or SOOMLA's [Answers Website](http://answers.soom.la).  cocos2dx-profile currently supports all Cocos2d-x 3.x versions.

 cocos2dx-profile is the Cocos2d-x flavour of SOOMLA's Profile Module.
 This project uses [android-profile](https://github.com/soomla/android-profile) and [ios-profile](https://github.com/soomla/ios-profile) in order to provide game developers with social network connectivity for their **cocos2d-x** projects.